80line/80line/README.md

 - 🔭 I’m currently working on: **refining data methodology, creating new visualizations, and setting up predictive models for food assistance forecasting for SD Hunger Coalition**

-- 🍵 I’m currently learning: **R, NLP, and how to make matcha at home**
+- 🍵 I’m currently learning: **Dashboarding tools, NLP, and how to make matcha at home**

 - 💬 Ask me about: **interdisciplinary data science, accessible product design, and Overwatch 2**